Jaros711/Projects_CS50/README.md

 This repository is shared under an open license.
 You can use the code in your projects, but please remember to credit the source.
 Contribution

-If you wish to contribute to this repository, feel free to contact me or create a Pull Request to share your idea
+If you wish to contribute to this repository, feel free to contact me or create a Pull Request to share your ideas!